Skip to content

 The functional side of your packaging is just as important.

 First, it must be functional for the customer.
-Simple to open and access your products inside.
-It needs to be easy to dispose of, and perhaps eco-friendly!
+It should be simple to open and access your products inside.
+It also needs to be easy to dispose of—and perhaps eco-friendly!

 Second, it needs to be functional for the retailer.
-It needs to be easy to store, restock, and easy to open.
-Many brands are opting into Shelf-Ready Packaging to meet retailer requests.
+It must also be easy to store, restock, and open.
+Many brands are opting for Shelf-Ready Packaging to meet these requirements.

 Third, it should be functional for your supply chain.
-Ensure you’re cutting costs with a proper packaging analysis.
+A proper packaging analysis can help you cut costs.

 7 Ways To Target Your Customers